ktorch/ktorch/docs/opt.rst

 ^^^^^^^^^^^^^^^

 An optimizer can be restored from a previously saved state, along with the module(s) used to supply the optimizer with parameters.
-The same :ref:`opt() <optinit>` function is used, but is supplied with two different arguments: a state dictionary and a module.
+The same :ref:`opt() <optinit>` function is used, but is supplied with different arguments: a state dictionary and a module.

 .. function:: opt(state; module) -> optimizer